-Founded in 1962, Maine Maritime Museum is located on a beautiful 20-acre campus on the banks of the Kennebec River in “The City of Ships,” Bath, Maine, and provides a unique experience to tens of thousands of visitors from around the world each year.
+Founded in 1962, Maine Maritime Museum sits on a beautiful 20-acre campus on the banks of the Kennebec River in “The City of Ships,” Bath, Maine.
+The museum connects people to the past, present, and future of Maine’s waterways and their global reach.

-Younger visitors can explore the Pirate Playship, climb inside the human-sized lobster trap, take the wheel to captain a tugboat, and launch a wooden ship!
+Kids love exploring the Pirate Playship, climbing inside the human-sized lobster trap, taking the wheel to captain a tugboat, and launching a wooden ship!